 The Australian DT Challenges are free in-classroom activities for the most challenging aspects of the Year 5-6 and 7-8 bands of the Australian Curriculum: Digital Technologies, including algorithms, implementation (coding), data representation and data interpretation.

 The DT Challenges are focused on solving problems with:

 Some of the DT Challenges will be Digital Technologies + X, where X is another learning area.
-For example, the Blockly + Maths Challenge for Year 7 and 8 covers geometry content from the Year 7 Australian Curriculum: Mathematics in addition to data representation, algorithms and implementation.
+For example, the Blockly + Geometry Challenge covers geometry content from the Year 7 Australian Curriculum: Mathematics in addition to data representation, algorithms and implementation.

 Each Challenge will provide the following resources: